 - Pension Benefit: Under the EPS, the employee is liable to receive a pension after retirement for his survival.

-- Post-Retirement Benefit: Every month at least 24% of the employee’s basic wages + commission + dearness allowance + retaining allowance is deposited in the EPF account which becomes a lump sum amount till the time of retirement and can be used to serve primary financial needs.
+- Post-Retirement Benefit: Every month at least 24% of the employee’s basic wages + commission + dearness allowance + retaining allowance is deposited in the EPF account.
+It becomes a lump sum amount till the time of retirement and can be used to serve primary financial needs.

 - Post-Death Benefit: In the incident of employee’s death, the beneficiary (nominee) will get the accumulated sum of the EPF account.